 Not all tenants are protected by the same laws and while the above applies to most rental properties there are some exceptions if you have a different type of rental agreement in place.

-Live in landlord If you are living as a lodger in your landlord’s house then your rights to refuse an increase in rent are much more limited.
+If you are living as a lodger in your landlord's house then your rights to refuse an increase in rent are much more limited.
 In most cases it will simply be a case of pay up or pack your bags.

 For more information on the rights of live-in tenants visit the Direct gov website.

-Protected tenants If you moved into your rental property before 15th January 1989 then you may be classed as a ‘protected tenant’.
-This would mean that you have more rights if your landlord decides they want to charge more rent.
+If you moved into your rental property before 15th January 1989 then you may be classed as a 'protected tenant'.
+This would mean you have more rights if your landlord decides they want to charge more rent.
 They cannot simply inform you of an increase but instead must ask an independent rent office to set a fair rent for your property for the next 12 months.

 If you believe that you may be a 'Protected tenant' or you are unsure of what type of tenancy you hold you should refer to your rental contract or visit the Direct gov website for more information.